dbt-labs/docs.getdbt.com/website/docs/docs/guides/migration-guide/upgrading-to-1-0-0.md

 ## Breaking changes

 - The two type of test definitions are now "singular" and "generic" (instead of "data" and "schema", respectively).
 The `test_type:` selection method accepts `test_type:singular` and `test_type:generic`.
-(It will also accept test_type:schema and test_type:data for backwards compatibility.) **Not backwards compatible:** The `--data` and `--schema` flags to dbt test are no longer supported, and tests no longer have the tags `'data'` and `'schema'` automatically applied.
+(It will also accept `test_type:schema` and `test_type:data` for backwards compatibility.) **Not backwards compatible:** The `--data` and `--schema` flags to dbt test are no longer supported, and tests no longer have the tags `'data'` and `'schema'` automatically applied.
 - The `dbt-rpc` server has been split apart from `dbt-core`, to be packaged, distributed, and installed separately.
 Instead of `dbt rpc`, use `dbt-rpc serve`.
+- The `greedy` flag/property has been renamed to `indirect_selection`, which is now eager by default. **Note:** This reverts test selection to its pre-v0.20 behavior by default. `dbt test -s my_model` _will_ select multi-parent tests, such as `relationships`, that depend on unselected resources.
+To achieve the behavior change in v0.20 + v0.21, set `--indirect-selection=cautious` on the CLI or `indirect_selection: cautious` in yaml selectors.
+- `pip install dbt` is no longer supported, and will raise an explicit error.
+Install the specific adapter plugin you need as `pip install dbt-<adapter>`.
+- **Artifacts:** New schemas (manifest v4, run results v4, sources v3).
+Notable changes: schema test + data test nodes are renamed to generic test + singular test nodes; freshness threshold default values look slightly different.

 **Deprecations:** Several under-the-hood changes from past minor versions, tagged with deprecation warnings, have now been fully deprecated.
 - The `packages` argument of [dispatch](dispatch) has been deprecated and will raise an exception when used.
 - The "adapter_macro" macro has been deprecated.
 Instead, use the [dispatch](dispatch) method to find a macro and call the result.
 - The `release` arg has been removed from the `execute_macro` method.
--

 ## New and changed documentation